johnhenry/antisocial-network/docs/methods-and-techniques-in-the-antisocial-network/a-novel-approach-to-ai-driven-social-interaction-simulation.md

    - Maintains a shared context object for each conversation.
    - Updates this context with each agent's response to inform subsequent interactions.
+   - Agents can inquire with other agents for additonal context and opinions.

 3. **Response Merging**:
-   - In cases of collaborative responses, individual agent outputs are combined.
+   - In cases of collaborative responses, individual agent outputs are can be combined into a single high quailty answers strategies including [Mixture of Agents ](https://arxiv.org/abs/2406.04692).
-   - Uses an LLM to summarize or synthesize multiple agent responses into a coherent output.
-   - Example merging prompt:
-     ```
-     "Synthesize the following agent responses into a coherent summary:
-     Agent1: {response1}
-     Agent2: {response2}
-     Agent3: {response3}"
-     ```

 ### 3.6.
 Temporal Simulation